hackerbirds/x-wing-rust/README.md

-# A (not serious) implementation of X-Wing in Rust
+# A (not serious) implementation of the "X-Wing" Hybrid KEM in Rust

 X-Wing is a Hybrid KEM combining X25519 and ML-KEM-768 (formerly known as Kyber-768).
 It is designed such that if either X25519 or ML-KEM-768 is secure, then X-Wing is also secure.